 The government encourages the automation of work processes and the introduction of computer technology.
 As far as investments are concerned, labor-intensive industries are turning to high value-added knowledge based products.
 In the first half of the 1980s, the added value per worker in production rose from $ 18,400 to $ 27,000, and the average GDP growth was 7.7% per year.
 Whereas in the 70’s, Singapore’s main export products were fabrics, clothing, and basic electronics.
 But by the nineties, the pharmaceutical industry, the production of microchips, the aviation industry, etc. developed.

 Singapore is today a highly developing market economy with a high level of security for investors and without corruption.
 They are quite resistant and in the midst of the global financial crisis.
 Their economy fell by only 0.6% in 2009 to increase by 15% the following year.
 The government is still looking for new models of development and now the goal is for Singapore (p) to remain the financial and technological center of Southeast Asia.

 1st Credit is Best Moneylender open on Sunday in Singapore

-In past, we are name as Ariksha Moneylender and just recently we rename as 1st Credit SG Pte Ltd. Our organization is highly reviewed Legal Money lender around the Singapore.
-In fact, 1st Credit SG endorsed by Ministry of Law from year 1989.
-Principle reason we are highly recommend lender is because we are open everyday including weekend.
+In the past, we are named as Ariksha Moneylender and just recently we rename as 1st Credit SG Pte Ltd. Our organization is a highly reviewed Legal Money lender around Singapore.
+In fact, 1st Credit SG endorsed by the Ministry of Law from the year 1989.
+Principle reason we highly recommend lender is that we are open everyday including weekends.